 Arun and his late wife, Sunanda, spent almost 30 years in India working with friends to help the oppressed and abandoned children, utilizing Gandhi’s philosophy of SARVODAYA — the Welfare of All Citizens.
 They rescued and found homes for hundreds of abandoned children and developed several economic programs that successfully changed the lives of thousands of impoverished people.

-The Institute, a registered 501(c)(3) tax exempt organization, is headquartered in Wauconda, IL.
+The Institute, held a registered 501(c)(3) tax exempt organization, while in operation headquartered in Wauconda, Illinois.

 Our Guiding Principles